by Rob Joseph, Director, BeaconCFO Plus

 At the top of the list for every client visit is to schedule some time—even if it’s only 15 minutes—with the business owner.
 This is the most important relationship to build and maintain.
 The part-time CFO will summarize the status of each major task being addressed, noting specifically where he or she is in the process and if it will be completed as scheduled.
 Equally important is to review the service list agreed upon at the inception of the engagement and determine if other items need to be added based on anything discovered during task execution.
 The goal is to keep the owner fully informed of progress made and new tasks identified.
 It’s also important to gain agreement on whether the work being done is consistent with the short- and long-term goals of the company.

-Next, Touch Base with the Influencers of Important Initiatives
+3. Touch Base With the Influencers of Important Initiatives.

 It’s essential to touch base with all internal constituencies who are connected to the services being provided.
 Since optimizing cash flow is the primary goal of every engagement, the part-time CFO will typically review problem areas identified to ensure progress is being made to correct them.
 This can include accounts receivable aging schedules, stratification of slow paying customers and tactics to sell slow-moving inventory.